All | Math | Science/Technology | Extracurricular | Humanities/Social Sciences | Art/Music | Language Arts | Foreign Languages

 Physician.
 Physical Therapist.
 Phlebotomist.
 Paramedic.
 Did you know that the Healthcare Industry makes up more than 18% of the US economy and employs 20 million workers in the US?
 Chances are that several Compass teens will work in this field.
 This course is designed to give students an overview of the healthcare field and a foot in the door to begin work as an Emergency Medical Responder (EMR) or Emergency Medical Technician (EMT).

-First semester will cover the Emergency Essentials that every EMR/EMT must know: stopping bleeding, starting care, and stabilizing a patient.
-Students will learn what to do in trauma, mass casualty, or hazardous materials incidents where the victims are bleeding or have broken bones, wounds, or head injuries.
-Every class will include practical, hands-on skills training and labs such as using a tourniquet, applying dressings, and splinting.
-Throughout the course, the class will learn medical terminology and aspects of human anatomy related to Emergency Essentials.
+Second semester will introduce the Crisis Care that every EMR/EMT must know when they encounter a medical mystery: triage, testing, and treating a patient.
+Students will learn what to do in the event of illness, anaphylaxis, seizures, stroke, and cardiac or respiratory distress.
+Every class will include practical, hands-on skills training and labs such as taking vital signs, testing blood glucose levels, administering medications, or using an automatic external defibrillator (AED).
+Students will identify the role of an EMR/EMT during a mental health crisis and how to help deescalate a confrontation.
+Throughout the course, the class will learn medical terminology and aspects of human anatomy related to Crisis Care.
 They will use critical thinking skills to reason through problems they might encounter during emergencies.
 Finally, they will discover how HIPPA, privacy, consent, and legal issues play in the EMR/EMT's role and how these emergency responders interface with law enforcement, hospitals, and other specialties in the community.

 EMRs/EMTs are first-on-the-scene, frontline healthcare workers.
 In Virginia, individuals age 16 or older who earned their license can volunteer or be hired to work on an ambulance, a private medical transport service, or as an assistant or technician in clinical settings.
 Work as an EMR/EMT can be a young adult's full time job, side gig through college, or help them earn clinical hours that advanced medical programs want to see.